 The Company has been under the process of developing Real Estate Projects since its Incorporation.
 The Company is engaged wholly in the business of real estate development and it is concentrating on development of quality commercial as well as residential projects/spaces.
 The Company is in the process completing the ongoing real estate projects ("Pittie Chambers" and "Pittie Paradise") since previous year.
-Due to COVID-19 pandemic there has been delay in developing such projects.
 The Company is also in the process of acquiring some more real estate development projects in Mumbai and places outside Mumbai.
 The Company is concentrating in development of both commercial as well as residential projects.